-Patient-reported outcomes (PRO), the tools used to collect them, and the performance measures (PRO-PMs) derived from such tools have received attention as a vitally important but methodologically challenging area in healthcare guality.^{22,23} MAP and the Workgroup have previously expressed support for the development of methodologically sound PRO-PMs.24 One commenter highlighted the need to carefully examine the testing of surveys and tools that are often sources of patient-reported outcomes.
-The commenter stated such surveys or tools should be specifically tested in the dual-eligible beneficiary population, with individuals who are non-English speaking, have low health literacy, consider themselves of nonmajority culture and ethnic groups, or have cognitive limitations.
+Patient-reported outcomes (PRO), the tools used to collect them, and the performance measures (PRO-PMs) derived from such tools have received attention as a vitally important but methodologically challenging area in healthcare quality. ^{22,23} MAP and the Workgroup have previously expressed support for the development of methodologically sound PRO-PMs.
+24

 The Workgroup discussed three PRO-PMs in the Family of measures: NQF #0692 CAHPS Nursing Home Survey: Long-Stay Resident Instrument; NQF #1902 Clinician/Groups Health Literacy Practices Based on the CAHPS Item Set for Addressing Health Literacy; and NQF #1909 Medical Home System Survey.
 NQF #0692 and NQF #1902 are no longer maintained by the steward, and NQF #1909 was withdrawn from re-endorsement consideration by the developer.
-The Workgroup voted to remove these three measures from the Family while recognizing that important gap areas persist with respect to experience of care for nursing home residents, outpatient care health literacy, and patientcentered medical homes.
+The Workgroup voted to remove these three measures from the Family while recognizing that important gap areas persist with respect to experience of care for nursing home residents, outpatient care health literacy, and patient-centered medical homes.
 The Workgroup encouraged innovation in the development of performance measures for experience of care across all settings and populations that would meet the rigorous NQF evaluation criteria.